Atari Portfolio: Technology

 The Portfolio's "DIP Operating System 2.11" is compatible with MS-DOS 2.11.
-Most text-based DOS applications can run on the Portfolio as long as they don’t access the hardware directly, due to the lack of PC-compatible IO ports.
+Most text-based DOS applications can run on the Portfolio as long as they don’t access the hardware directly, due to the lack of PC-compatible I/O ports.

 Built-in PIM applications include a spreadsheet (Lotus 1-2-3 compatible), text editor, address book with DTMF dialing, diary with alarms, and a calculator.

 Mitsubishi Plastics Bee Cards are used as removable memory cards for file storage, which are inserted into a slot on the left side of the Portfolio.
 They are accessed as drive A: and use a DOS FAT file system.
 They're not compatible with the PC card standard as they pre-date it.

 Read/write memory cards were available from Atari in three sizes: 32 KB (HPC-201), 64 KB (HPC-202), and 128 KB (HPC-203), and later from third party suppliers in capacities up to 4 MB.
 The RAM in a read/write memory card is backed up by a replaceable coin-cell battery, which lasts around two years.

 Read-only memory cards (listed in Accessories below) include a utility pack (HPC-701), finance manager (HPC-702), science pack (HPC-703), file manager (HPC-704), and several others including a chess game (HPC-750).

 A card reader (HPC-301) connects to a desktop PC which can then access the memory cards.
 The kit contains an ISA card, a special cable, the card reader, and driver software distributed on floppy disk.